ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 years of semiconductor fabrication.
 At least, this is what the engineers say now.
 And they haven't a clue as to how the Matrix works!

-"Elliot :3" Manoj asks.
+"Elliot," Manoj asks.
 He lays unconscious, elongated by his thin frame, in a cushioned reclining chair.
-His arm is plugged in from his wrist to a _portable_ neural modem, his favorite one in fact, which in reality weighs over one hundred pounds.
+His arm is plugged in from his wrist to a _portable_ neural modem, his favorite one in fact, which weighs over one hundred pounds.
 It is about the size of a dresser.
 The tens of unorganized wires protruding from his wrist resemble red muscle fibers.
 Elliot is unfazed.

-"Elliot :33" Elliot's neural modem, on the other hand, is slightly smaller than a milk carton.
-It fits in his backpack and connects to him wirelessly to a spine mounted wireless implant.
+"Elliot..."
+Elliot's neural modem, on the other hand, is slightly smaller and thinner than a milk carton.
+It fits in his backpack and connects to him wirelessly using a spine mounted wireless implant.
 Manoj doesn't have wireless implants.
 He doesn't need them.
 He spends every day in the Matrix, unlike Elliot.
 But that's simply the reality of the situation --- more specifically, it's what the situation demands of him.

-"Elliot :333" One large cable pierces through a hole in the concrete, which runs to one of the clusters.
-The end splits to the four Cipherists --- Manoj, Anita, Aleks, and Elliot --- haphazardly.
-Even the wireless modems get a taste of this speed.
-It’s the best possible connection to the Matrix, but soon Elliot and Anita will be forced back on the wireless network.
+"Elliot---" One large cable pierces through a hole in the concrete, which runs to one of the clusters in the festering mass of computers.
+The end splits haphazardly to the four Cipherists: Manoj, Anita, and Elliot.
+Even the wireless modems get a taste of this speed (although no where is it more than one hundred milliseconds, thanks to advances in Internet infrastructure: the backbone of the Matrix).
+It’s the best possible connection to the Matrix, but soon Elliot will be forced back on the wireless network.

 "Elliot!"

-"Fuck you!
-What is it!
-I'm enjoying the moment!"

-"Nothing," Manoj's sassy ass responses.
+The layered sounds of the utterance come to Elliot in delayed steps, one after the other, forming an alien, persistent thought in his mind, echoing its serious tone.

+"Fuck off!
+I'm busy right now!"

+"Get your mind on task.
+We're starting the op right now!"

+Elliot slides his boot off the cool concrete and lets it hang by his other before hopping down onto the floor.
+The room he's in covers only a few dozen square meters and the ceiling is short.

+* * *

 **Working blurbs:**

+Hit LEFT RIGHT walls, CQC pistols

+Him telling us his pseudonymous avatar is a corporate narrowed things down a lot.

+Anonymous hit set out on the host of the pseudonymous avatar.
+Smart contract has messaging, file sharing, etc, with the person who bought the contract (in reality the pseudonymous guy, who is looking for people using the contract on himself as a test for them)

+Model 49 is stolen by Habib, who runs a 24/7 hacking signal for really old cars to take them.
+It silences the beep of unlocking the vehicle.

+"I'll give your team 20 exaFLOPS." (could train GPT-4 in around ten days)

+"Nothing," Manoj responses most deviously.
+(Sassy.)

 Elliot, on the other hand, has his wireless ten-pound neural-modem in a backpack, plugged into the back of his head; he’s refused any enhancements beyond the standard neural-interface, so he only has the standard connection available.
 Unlike Manoj,

-I've been jerking it for years and I just need to cum now.
+I've been jerking it for years and I just need it to cum now.

 He is scruffy and stubbly, with unkempt hair and round red-tinted glasses, which he actually wears with prescription lenses despite the availability of cheap